rshk/pygpgme/docs/source/api.rst

 .. py:data:: ENCRYPT_NO_ENCRYPT_TO

-  [#missing-const]_ specifies that no default or hidden default recipients as configured in the crypto backend should be included.
+  [#missing-const]_ Specifies that no default or hidden default recipients as configured in the crypto backend should be included.
 This can be useful for managing different user profiles.

 .. py:data:: ENCRYPT_NO_COMPRESS

-  [#missing-const]_ specifies that the plaintext shall not be compressed before it is encrypted.
+  [#missing-const]_ Specifies that the plaintext shall not be compressed before it is encrypted.
 This is in some cases useful if the length of the encrypted message may reveal information about the plaintext.

 .. py:data:: ENCRYPT_PREPARE

-  [#missing-const]_
+  [#missing-const]_ Used with the UI Server protocol to prepare an encryption.

 .. py:data:: ENCRYPT_EXPECT_SIGN

-  [#missing-const]_ The ``ENCRYPT_PREPARE`` symbol is used with the UI Server protocol to prepare an encryption (i.e. sending the ``PREP_ENCRYPT`` command).
-With the ``ENCRYPT_EXPECT_SIGN`` symbol the UI Server is advised to also expect a sign command.
+  [#missing-const]_ Used with the UI Server protocol to advise the UI server to expect a sign command.

 Signing Modes